anand-s-murali/Movie-Finder/README.md

 # TODO
 + add multiple movie request support [done]
 + Fix URL being None error [hopefully done]
++ Add ability to save results to external file; essentially a "save for later" option [done]
 + add spell assumption, or some indication of "assuming you meant..."
-+ Add ability to save results to external file; essentially a "save for later" option